jalinmayberry/Home-SOC-Lab/README.md

         ![image 5](https://github.com/user-attachments/assets/aef6b48f-14e2-4a10-9546-1c648e5dfd81)

-    2. you can open the rest of the necessary ports via additional -p <port>:<port> args in your script, or you can use my Portainer method.
+    2. you can open the rest of the necessary ports via additional -p <port:port> args in your script, or you can use my Portainer method.
 4. After you’ve deployed the script on your Raspberry Pi, you should see your worker node populate the list

 ![image 6](https://github.com/user-attachments/assets/464797ee-e024-4167-9b3f-827da95ea8c8)